Liebranca/avtomat/sys/rd/README.md

 - `charset`: associate a character to a method.
 Characters not in this table are associated to `cat`.

+- `spchars`: a plain list of special characters.

 - `read`: `csume` and pass the received input character to `charset`, then invoke the returned method.

-- `flagset`: activate or deactivate switches that affects how the next input character(s) should be handled.
+- `flagset`: activate or deactivate switches that affect how certain input characters are handled.

 - `flagchk`: read the value of said switches.